comibat/security/connections.md

 ## Django db

 To connect to a database of a running app, you need to set up environment variable DJANGO_SETTINGS_MODULE to point to settings.py of the running app.
-After that start python shell and set settings.DEBUG to True (might not be needed - TODO: check) and then use introspection to list existing tables and raw query to get the data.
+After that start python shell and set settings.DEBUG to True (needed only sometimes) and then use introspection to list existing tables and raw query to get the data.

 - set env variable DJANGO_SETTINGS_MODULE to point to settings.py of the running app: